 What is golf cart insurance?

-Golf cart insurance is similar to an auto insurance policy.
-It covers liability for damage or injury cause while driving it, and can also include coverage for the cart itself.
+Golf cart insurance is a lot like an auto insurance policy.
+It provides liability protection for damage or injury caused while driving and can also include coverage for the cart itself.
 The coverage depends on the insurance company and the type of policy.

-You can add a golf cart to your home insurance policy in some cases, and in others you may need a standalone policy.
-It may also be called low-speed vehicle insurance.
+You can add a golf cart to your home insurance policy in some cases, and in others, you may need a standalone policy.
+It may also be called low-speed vehicle insurance, although some differences exist.

-- Other than collision (comprehensive) Covers fire, theft, weather damage; most types of damage that aren't from a collision.
+• Other than collision (comprehensive): Covers fire, theft, and weather damage; most types of non-collision damage.

 How to insure a golf cart: Coverage options

 Determining which insurance coverage applies to golf cart accidents can be confusing.
-The table below summarizes how golf cart insurance applies in a variety of circumstances.
+The table below summarizes how golf cart insurance applies in various circumstances.

 Do I need golf cart insurance?

-If you have a golf cart, you should have some form or golf car insurance.
 While your homeowners insurance might be adequate for basic use, a special golf cart insurance policy is recommended for anything beyond that.
-An accident in a golf cart can be serious, and without liability coverage you'd be on the hook.
+An accident in a golf cart can be serious, and you'd be on the hook without liability coverage.

 Identify your user profile in the table below and review its unique insurance requirements.